-- 1/2 cup mozzarella cheese, shredded
+- ½ cup (56.5 g) mozzarella cheese, shredded

-- 2 large eggs, beaten
+- 2 large eggs, room temperature, beaten

-- 2 cups all-purpose flour
+- 2 cups (250 g) all-purpose flour

 - 1 teaspoon kosher salt

-- 1/2 teaspoon freshly ground black pepper
+- ½ teaspoon freshly ground black pepper

 - 2 tablespoons olive oil

-Add drained corn, drained onion, garlic, cheese, eggs, flour, salt, and pepper.
+- To the bowl with the grated zucchini, add drained corn, drained onion, garlic, cheese, eggs, flour, salt, and pepper.
 Mix well.